 West Maui

-Launiupoko Farm Stand by Living Earth Systems- A farm stand nearby the Launiupoko Beach Park overflow parking lot.
-Operated by Living Earth Systems, this fairly new Launiupoko farm goes beyond organic to grow delicious food while replenishing the land using regenerative agriculture.
+Launiupoko Farm Stand by Living Earth Systems: A farm stand nearby the Launiupoko Beach Park overflow parking lot.
+Operated by Living Earth Systems, this farm goes beyond organic to grow delicious food while replenishing the land using regenerative agriculture.
 Taste the Polynesian voyaging plants and naturalized plants, such as star fruit, coconuts, and mangos while you drink fresh-squeezed sugar cane juice.
 Living Earth Systems also offers Regenerative Agriculture Tours where visitors can learn about how tropical agriculture works harmoniously with the environment and meet the farm animals

-- When: Wednesday – Thursday 10:30am-3pm, and Fridays 12-5pm
+- When: Tuesday, Thursday 11am-4pm, and Wednesday, Fridays 1-6pm

 - Location: 400 Kai Hele Ku St, Lahaina, HI 96761 across from the Launiupoko Beach Park overflow parking